mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

           "clientType":"cms"
         }
       ```
-  * `enabledServices`: an object containing as key the service handled by the console and as value a boolean.
-If the value is true, the service is enable and the DevOps Console will generate the configuration for that service, otherwise it will be skipped by the console.
+  * `enabledServices`: an object containing as key the service handled by the Console and as value a boolean.
+If the value is true, the service is enabled and the DevOps Console will generate the configuration for that service, otherwise it will be skipped by the Console.
 For example:
     ```json
       {
         "api-gateway": true,